4 things successful executive directors have in common

 Find your community.

 Having a support system helps you stick to your plan, reach your goals, and blast through those late-night stress sessions.
-Try Facebook groups (like Your Nonprofit Productivity Hub) or Slack channels (like SproutED).
+Try like-minded Facebook groups or Slack channels.

 Or, you could start even smaller.
 It could be as easy as reaching out to one or two of your nonprofit peers and creating a group chat on an app like Instagram or even Google Chat.
 Get creative—try setting up monthly virtual meetups.